 - Mindfulness and relaxation experiences

 One thing I tried personally?
 A 15-minute “VR beach break.”
-It’s wild how refreshed I felt afterward, almost like a real vacation (minus the sunburn).
+It’s wild how refreshed I felt afterward — almost like a real vacation (minus the sunburn).

-3.Best VR Headsets of 2025: What to Look For
+3. Best VR Headsets Right Now: What to Look For

 Don’t get overwhelmed by specs.
 Here’s what actually matters: